+Chandrababu Naidu attempts to defy house arrest, police lock main gate

+"Opposition leader of Andhra Pradesh N Chandrababu Naidu is being taken into preventive custody as his actions are increasing tensions and creating disturbance to law and order in the Palnadu region of Guntur district."

+Police clarified that preventive custody was not because Naidu opposed the government.

-Chandrababu Naidu, son Nara Lokesh under house arrest ahead of Atmakur rally
+Nadu and his son under house arrest

-Hyderabad, Sep 11: Former Andhra Pradesh Chief Minister Chandrababu Naidu and and his son Nara Lokesh have been put under house ahead of a massive protest called against alleged political violence by YSRCP.
+Naidu and his son Nara Lokesh have been put under house ahead of a massive protest called against alleged political violence by YSRCP.

-Reportedly, Naidu is not allowed to meet the media in view of his house arrest over the 'Chalo Atmakur' rally.

 Several TDP leaders like Devineni Avinash, Kesineni Nani, Tangirala Sowmya and Bhooma Akhilapriya are also under house arrest.
 The TDP has accused the YSR Congress Party of indulging into political violence after coming to power in May.